 Single Use Plastic

-Along with other universities and colleges in Greater Manchester, The University of Salford will work to eradicate avoidable single-use plastics from catering, labs and stationery by 2022.
+Along with other universities and colleges in Greater Manchester, the University of Salford is working to eradicate avoidable single-use plastics from catering, labs and stationery.
 The pledge is in support of PlasticFreeGM, the first city-region wide plan to drive down avoidable single-use plastics, established to Greater Manchester.

 The problem is in our now prolific use of avoidable single-use plastic items.
 This means things like plastic drinking straws, plastic drinks stirrers, and disposable coffee cups and lids.
 These are all examples of items that (if made of plastic) are used on average for around 20 minutes, but can take over 400 years to degrade.